What is Nitric Acid?

 - It is used as a chemical doping agent in electrochemistry

-Learn more about the chemical behavior and importance of HNO3 from the expert faculties at BYJU’S – India’s largest education company.
+Learn more about the chemical behaviour and importance of HNO3 from the expert faculties at BYJU’S – India’s largest education company.